aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-contract.md

 The `web3.eth.Contract` object makes it easy to interact with smart contracts on the Aion blockchain.

-When you create a new contract object you give it the json interface of the respective smart contract and web3 will auto convert all calls into low level ABI calls over RPC for you.
+When you create a new contract object you give it the JSON interface of the respective smart contract and web3 will auto convert all calls into low-level ABI calls over RPC for you.
 This allows you to interact with smart contracts as if they were JavaScript objects.

 To use it standalone: